Exercise

-Exercise is a body activity that enhances or maintains physical fitness and overall health and wellness.
+Exercise or working out is physical activity that enhances or maintains fitness and overall health.
 It is performed for various reasons, including weight loss or maintenance, to aid growth and improve strength, develop muscles and the cardiovascular system, hone athletic skills, improve health, or simply for enjoyment.
-Many individuals choose to exercise outdoors where they can congregate in groups, socialize, and improve well-being as well as mental health.
+Many people choose to exercise outdoors where they can congregate in groups, socialize, and improve well-being as well as mental health.

-In terms of health benefits, the amount of recommended exercise depends upon the goal, the type of exercise, and the age of the person.
-Even doing a small amount of exercise is healthier than doing none.
+In terms of health benefits, usually, 150 minutes (2 hours and 30 minutes) of moderate-intensity exercise per week is recommended for reducing the risk of health problems.
+At the same time, even doing a small amount of exercise is healthier than doing none.
+Only doing an hour and a quarter (11 minutes/day) of exercise could reduce the risk of early death, cardiovascular disease, stroke, and cancer.

 Classification

 Physical exercises are generally grouped into three types, depending on the overall effect they have on the human body: